FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Batches** : A package of data that contains multiple 'observations' / 'samples'

+* **Categorical cross-entropy** : A loss function used to compare a "ground-truth" ( _y_ or targets) probability annd some predicted distribution ( _y-hat_ or 'predictions').
+It is one of the most commonly used loss function with a softmax activation on the output layer

 * **Classification** : The process of recognising, understanding, and grouping ideas and objects into preset categories or “sub-populations”

 * **Confidence score** : A score for a prediction adding up to _1_ (e.g. confidence a classificaition is class A or class B, 0.45 and 0.55 respectively)